digital-asset/ghc-lib/README.md

 # Creating `ghc-lib`

-To build `ghc-lib` you'll need clones of this repository and the [GHC repository].
+To build `ghc-lib` you'll need clones of this repository and the [GHC repository](https://git.haskell.org).
 In a bash shell, building can be achieved with the following instructions.
 ```bash
   git@github.com:digital-asset/ghc-lib.git
   cd ghc-lib